venovako/JACSD/README.md

 \[4\] This subdirectory is also a part of the supplementary material for or otherwise related to the paper doi:[10.1016/j.amc.2020.125263](https://doi.org/10.1016/j.amc.2020.125263 "The antitriangular factorization of skew-symmetric matrices") with the preprint at arXiv:[1909.00092](https://arxiv.org/abs/1909.00092 "The antitriangular factorization of skew-symmetric matrices") \[math.NA\].

-\[5\] This subdirectory is also a part of the supplementary material for or otherwise related to the paper arXiv:[2202.08361](https://arxiv.org/abs/2202.08361 "Vectorization of the Jacobi-type singular value decomposition method") \[math.NA\].
+\[5\] This subdirectory is also a part of the supplementary material for or otherwise related to the paper doi:[10.1137/22M1478847](https://doi.org/10.1137/22M1478847 "Vectorization of a thread-parallel Jacobi singular value decomposition method") with the preprint at arXiv:[2202.08361](https://arxiv.org/abs/2202.08361 "Vectorization of the Jacobi-type singular value decomposition method") \[math.NA\].

 ## Building